hdShang/arxiv-daily/docs/cs-CL/2025-10-01/papers/251002392v2-knowledgesmith-uncovering-knowledge-updating-in-llms-with-model-edit.md

 ---
 layout: default
-title: KnowledgeSmith: Uncovering Knowledge Updating in LLMs with Model Editing and Unlearning
+title: "KnowledgeSmith: Uncovering Knowledge Updating in LLMs with Model Editing and Unlearning"
 ---

 # KnowledgeSmith: Uncovering Knowledge Updating in LLMs with Model Editing and Unlearning